dirvine/data_chain/docs/data_blocks.md

 - Decentralised network, A peer to peer network in xor space, using Kadmelia type addressing.
 - Hash, a cryptographic one way function that produces a fixed length representation of any input.
-- Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new peice of immutable data).
+- Immutable data, a data type that has a name == hash of it's contents (it is immutable as changing the contents creates a new piece of immutable data).
 - Structured data, a data type that has a fixed name, but mutable contents.
 - GROUP_SIZE, the number of nodes surrounding a network address.
 - QUORUM, the number of the GROUP that is considered large enough that a decision is valid.
 In this